uniquejava-demos/spring-security-jjwt-simple-demo/README.md

 based on this tutorial [Spring Security: Authentication Architecture Explained in Depth](https://youtu.be/ElY3rjtukig)

-But I updated the code with latest spring security 5.7 changes.
+But I changed a lot of code to reflect spring security 5.7 updates.

 ## Environment